ArthurStep/Coft/README.md

 # Coft
-Coft is a library for java easy coding and fast codding.
+Coft is a library for java easy and fast codding.

 Coft-3.9.5 is already available.